Welcome to the website of ‘Brown to Green’ project.

 Our research is dedicated to harnessing the values and priorities of citizens in shaping the vision and progress of post-industrial waterfront revitalisation.
 We have a particular focus on the transformation of the coastal towns in North and South Tyneside in the UK.

-It searches for innovative planning solutions for revitalisation of economically and environmentally challenged coastal towns, with an emphasis on creating a green and thriving urban riverfront.
+It seeks innovative planning solutions for the revitalisation of economically and environmentally challenged coastal towns, with an emphasis on creating a green and thriving urban riverfront.

 Reviving neglected waterfront areas has been a focal point of academic inquiry since the 1970s, spanning across North America and Europe.
 Subsequently, this urban agenda has garnered global attention.
 As numerous prior studies have underscored, waterfront spaces possess intrinsic worth for development due to their unique interface between the natural environment and human activities (Garello et al., 2002; Rogers, 2011).

-The research centres on the post-industrial riverside neighbourhoods of South Tyneside and North Tyneside.
+The research centres on the post-industrial Tyneside neighbourhoods.
 The process of industrialisation along the River Tyne was subsequently followed by similarly intensive tendencies towards deindustrialisation in the first half of the 1990s, resulting in a significant abandonment of industrial sites and the emergence of a vast number of brownfields along the river.

 The project aims to utilise co-designed data-gathering technologies to provide people from local communities with options to participate in the planning and design of their neighbourhoods.
 This will concentrate on four interconnected research objectives:

-(1) understand the major environmental issues facing coastal towns, including reuse of brownfield land, effects of climate change, and flooding;
+(1) understand the major environmental issues facing coastal towns;

-(2) support social inclusion to empower community involvement in the planning and change of local neighbourhoods;
+(2) support social inclusion to empower communities to actively participate in shaping and transforming local neighbourhoods;

-(3) co-design potential solutions to reinvent existing urban infrastructure and post-industrial relics to adapt to 21st-century social and ecological challenges;
+(3) co-design potential solutions to reinvent existing urban & green infrastructure and post-industrial relics to adapt to 21st-century social and ecological challenges;

-(4) design and develop a new paradigm to facilitate citizen participation in social-ecological planning and to support community involvement in the forming of future planning policies and decisions.
+(4) create and implement a new paradigm that promotes citizen participation in socially and ecologically resilient planning, while supporting community involvement in shaping future planning policies and decisions.

 The Baltic port city of Gdańsk, in Poland, showcases how cities can return their waterfronts to residents.
 It is about restoring the landscape and mitigating the negative ecological impacts associated with former port and industrial land use.